Built to Build: Blog

 LINE ITEM PRICING IS OPEN TO INTERPRETATION

 Line item pricing, much like cost-plus contracts, is open for interpretation.
-(See this post for my take on cost-plus contracts.)
 The contractor runs the risk of having to translate each of the line items for the customer.

 LUMP SUM PRICING CREATES FOCUS